OverlayCS/FusionVRPlus/README.md

 FusionVRPlus provides a simple and efficient way to build multiplayer VR games using Fusion 2.
 It takes care of common networking tasks, integrates essential APIs, and includes systems for cosmetics, moderation, and more — allowing you to focus on gameplay instead of low-level networking details.

+## How To Install

+Remove Photon Pun and Photon VR (plus) you can keep Photon Voice Add the Package [Photon Fusion 2](https://assetstore.unity.com/packages/tools/network/photon-fusion-267958) and install The PlayFab SDK and then intall FusionVRPlus and set up the ids and playfab stuff